 For the past two years, Scott has continued his passion of tutoring by working with ~100 students on the ACT and SAT in a digital setting.
 Twenty-seven of Scott’s students have scored in the 34-36 range, with two students earning a perfect score across all sections.
 Multiple students have achieved double-digit growth in overall composite scores.
 Scott brings a driven approach to sessions while connecting with every student in different ways.
 Given his varied experiences, he is able to do so quite effectively.

 All told, Scott loves teaching, especially helping each student reach his or her potential.
+As one of a small, hand-selected team of ArborBridge Coaches, Scott empowers his students to achieve their goals through individualized work in executive functioning, test-taking foundations, and testing mindset strategies.
 Scott also focuses on instilling a certain confidence or swagger to academics that will serve students well past the standardized test process.